– Train with the Best!

 Lack of financial literacy among the urban poor or lack of marketing of financial instruments to the urban poor leads to limited awareness of financial portfolios by these people.

-Sometimes there is a self-exclusion by the poor from the formal system, as they are heavily dependent on the informal credit sources, which cater according to their convenience.
+Sometimes there is a self-exclusion by the poor from the formal system, as they are heavily dependent on the informal credit sources, which cater to their convenience.

 A specific focus on financial inclusion commenced in India when the Reserve Bank advised banks to make available a basic banking ‘no-frills’ account with a low or ‘nil’ minimum balance as well as charges, with a view to expanding the outreach of such accounts.
 In such accounts, banks are required to make available all printed material used by retail customers in the regional language concerned.